CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 </tr>
 </table>

-### Transformation
+### GDC and PDC Transformation

 Transformation in this section can for the most part be broken into two steps.
 The first transformation step has both structural and simple field name changes to the extracted data files.
-The details of this process are slightly different for each DC, however the end result is the same.
-Each entry in the resultant file still correlates to a case/**ResearchSubject**, but is in an equivalent structure to the final schema where each entry will correspond to a Subject.
+This first step implements mapping files for GDC _cases_/Subjects endpoint, GDC _files_/Files endpoint, PDC _cases_/Subjects endpoint, and PDC _files_/Files endpoint.
+The details of this process are slightly different for each DC and endpoint, however the end result is the same.
+Each entry in the resultant Subjects file still correlates to a case/**ResearchSubject**, but is in an equivalent structure to the final schema where each entry will correspond to a Subject.
 In this file, Subjects may correspond to multiple entries and must be aggregated together.
+Each entry in the resultant Files file correlates to a file/**File**, so no aggregation is required at the top level, but aggregation is needed in the **Subject** entities for the same reason aggregation is needed in the Subject file.

 The second step aggregates Subjects together from the same DC.
-For all entries that belong to the same **Subject**, the **ResearchSubject** records are appended underneath the same **Subject** entity.
+In the Subjects file, for all entries that belong to the same **Subject**, the **ResearchSubject** records are appended underneath the same **Subject** entity.
 After this step, the data from each DC is in a common data format and ready for merging.

-For this section, the DC’s are similar enough that the differences can be shown with a simple mapping from GDC/PDC fields to the common data format found [here](./Schema.md).
+For this section, the DC’s are similar enough that the differences can be shown with the aforementioned mapping from GDC/PDC fields to the common data format found [here](./Schema.md).

 ##### step 1: Transformation

-For GDC and PDC, we iterate over every entry from the extracted data file and make specific changes to that entry.
-These include creating a top **Subject** level of data which correlates to the **Subject** entity as defined by the CCDH model.
+For GDC and PDC, we iterate over every entry from the extracted data files and make specific changes to that entry.
+For the Subjects file, these include creating a top **Subject** level of data which correlates to the **Subject** entity as defined by the CCDH model.
 From there, the specific case information is recorded in a **ResearchSubject** entity, and transformations to the fields are changed to align best with the CCDH model.
 At the end of this transformation step, each entry is still representative of a case, now known as a **ResearchSubject**, but has **Subject** level information.
-A simplified example of an entry is given below in Table 2.
+A simplified example of an entry is given below in Table 3.

 <table>
-    <caption><b>Table 2</b></caption>
+    <caption><b>Table 3</b></caption>
 <tr>
-<th>Entry 1</th>
+<th>Case Entry 1</th>
-<th>Transformed Entry 1</th>
+<th>Transformed Case Entry 1</th>
 </tr>
 <tr>
 <td>